cloudsoft/hello-world-spring-boot/README.md

 ## What's Next

-1. Configure DB support
-2. Make DB configurable (maybe separate builds fot MariaDB and PostgreSQL ?)
+1. Make DB configurable (use profiles to separate dependencies for each database type, currently we support H2 and MariaDB)
-3. {Your Proposal here} (Please contribute!)
+2. {Your Proposal here} (Please contribute!)